Renting for the First Time

 So, you’ve decided you’re moving out of the family home.
 Whether this is because you’re going to college or you feel it’s time, it’s a big step.

 Having your own place can bring a lot of freedom but with it come financial responsibilities.
 We’re here to fill you in on what to be aware of when preparing to move into rental accommodation.
-Being mindful of some of the common pitfalls can help to make the process a lot easier.
+Being mindful of some of the common pitfalls can help to make the renting process a lot easier.

 Read on to find out things you need to consider.